Chart Color Schemes

 Infrastructure

-Parafield Gardens has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Parafield Gardens has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the area.
+AreaSearch has identified fifteen projects that could affect this region.
 Notable ones include The Glades, Parafield Gardens (Stage 8+), Mawson Lakes Road Management Plan, Public Housing Builds in Parafield Gardens, and Gardenia Drive Aged Care Expansion.
-Below is a list of those most relevant.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.